sharmainec/tp/docs/UserGuide.md

 LingoGO! is a **desktop app** for **university students who use English as their first language** and are trying to **learn a new language**.
-Founded on the widely established learning technique of **spaced-repetition**, LingoGO! takes all the benefits of pen-and-paper flashcards in learning, and brings them to the next level with our **powerful indexing** and **sharing features** -- *without the hassle* of managing actual physical ones.
+Founded on the widely established learning technique of **spaced-repetition**, LingoGO! takes all the benefits of pen-and-paper flashcards in learning, and brings them to the next level with our **powerful search** and **sharing features** -- *without the hassle* of managing actual physical ones.
 Coupled with our unique **Command Line Interface (CLI)** and an elegant **Graphical User Interface (GUI)** to accompany it, LingoGO! is sure to delight you, and empower you on your journey in mastering the new language you *have always wanted*.